rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\sauron.webp" style="width: 50%; height: auto;">
 </div>
 <div class="caption" style="text-align: center;">
-    And in case you are enjoying the ride too much, remember <b>Sauron's EYE is Watching. </b> Don't mess with it.
+    And in case you are enjoying the ride too much, remember Sauron is Lord of the Rings. <b> His EYE is Watching. </b> Don't mess with it.
 Or you can.
-We dont mind. 😘
+We dont mind.
+The more, the merrier.😘
 </div>